kmaloor/raspberrypi2b/README.md

 The following command captures 100 packets on node 1.

-Ping the multicast address on node 2 to generate traffic.
+Ping the multicast address at the lowpan0 interface on node 2 to generate some traffic.

 root@raspberrypi2:~# tcpdump -c 100 -w 154capture.pcap -i wpan0
 ```